What is a modelled data source?

 - With a modelled data source, you create a formula once and then reuse the modelled data source in all applicable formulas and Klips.

 - When you modify and save a modelled data source, all associated formulas and Klips are automatically updated.

 The Modeller’s design focuses on simplifying the process of creating a modelled data source and clarifies the relationship between your raw data and the model you will create based on that data.

 - The data in a modelled data source is always represented in a tabular (versus tree-structured) format, making your data easier to understand and visualize.
 The relationship between tabular columns in the data source and columns in the Modeller’s preview area is more obvious than when using tree data.

 - Most of the data manipulation, including combining data with multiple sheets into one table, is performed in the model, streamlining and simplifying Klip building in the Klip Editor.

 How do I create a modelled data source?

-You create a modelled data source from an existing data source in the Library.
+You create a modelled data source from an existing data source.

 When modelling, you define and manipulate the data you want to include by applying formulas and properties and settings, such as date/time, number, currency, and text formats.